open-policy-agent/opa/docs/content/schemas.md

 ```
 # METADATA
-# scope: rule
 # schemas:
-#   - <expression>:<path-to-schema>
+#   - <path-to-value>:<path-to-schema>
 #   ...
-#   - <expression>:<path-to-schema>
+#   - <path-to-value>:<path-to-schema>
-<ruleName> {
+allow {
   ...
 }
 ```

-The annotation must be specified as a yaml within a comment block that **must** start with `# METADATA`.
-Next, it contains a `scope` field to indicate the scope of application of the annotation.
-The only scope currently supported is `rule`, meaning an annotation that applies within the scope of a rule.
+The annotation must be specified as YAML within a comment block that **must** start with `# METADATA`.
 Also, every line in the comment block containing the annotation **must** start at Column 1 in the module/file, or otherwise, they will be ignored.
-Notice that the comment block containing the annotation **must** immediately precede the block defining the rule without any empty lines in between.

-The `schemas` field specifies an array associating schemas to expressions.
-An expression is of the form `<input|data>.field1. ... .fieldN`.
+The `schemas` field specifies an array associating schemas to data values.
+Paths must start with `input` or `data` (i.e., they must be fully-qualified.)
-Note that we currently don't support aliasing, so the expression must start with either `input` or `data`.

 The type checker derives a Rego Object type for the schema and an appropriate entry is added to the type environment before type checking the rule.
 This entry is removed upon exit from the rule.

 Example:

-Consider the following Rego code which checks if an operation is allowed by a user, given an acl data document:
+Consider the following Rego code which checks if an operation is allowed by a user, given an ACL data document:

 ```
 package policy